ZebGirouard/wdi-ravenclaw/0_onboarding/welcome.md

 ## Pre-Work

-WDI requires for you to complete https://fundamentals.generalassemb.ly prior to the first day of WDI. **If you have not completed thisn by day one, speak to your producer or instructor immediately**.
+WDI requires for you to complete https://fundamentals.generalassemb.ly prior to the first day of WDI. **If you have not completed this by day one, speak to your producer or instructor immediately**.

 ## Recommend Reading